Habanero Peppers – Fruity, Spicy and Beautiful

 Where Are Habaneros From?

 The word “habanero” literally means “from Habana” or Havana, Cuba.
-In the modern-day, this region does grow the peppers, but it is unlikely that habaneros were first found on the island.
-The name is more likely a result of Habana being one of the first regions to cultivate habanero peppers.
+In the modern-day, this region still grows these peppers, but it is unlikely that habaneros were first found on the island.
+The name is more likely a result of Habana being one of the first regions to cultivate habanero peppers more widely.

 If you go back far enough, habanero peppers originate in the lowlands of the Amazon, later spreading North into Mexico and the West Indies through trade.

-Today, the pepper is cultivated on the Yucatan peninsula of Mexico, where an estimated 1400 acres (~2 square miles) of land are dedicated to growing habanero peppers.
-The peppers are also grown extensively in North America and are widely available at markets across North and South America.
+Today, the pepper is cultivated on the Yucatan peninsula of Mexico, where an estimated 1400 acres (~2 square miles) of land are dedicated to growing habanero peppers!
+Habaneros are also grown extensively in North America and are widely available at markets across North and South America.

 Characteristics Of The Habanero Pepper

-The habanero, like all of the C. chinense varieties of pepper, has a distinct floral aroma.
+The habanero, like all C. chinense pepper varieties, has a distinct floral aroma.
 The common orange habanero has a medium-sized pod.
 However, there are a range of habanero types, including red, orange, yellow, brown, and even purple varieties.

 The plant’s height can range from about 2-5 feet depending on the environmental conditions, with an average of around 3 feet in a typical North American garden.

-When grown as perennials, some habanero plants have grown to more than 8 feet tall in tropical climates.
+When grown as perennials, some habanero plants can grow to more than 8 feet tall in tropical climates.

 DeWitt, Dave.
 The Field Guide to Peppers.
 Portland: Timber Press 2015.
 Print.